paulbarmstrong/shape-tape/README.md

 ## shape-tape
 A TypeScript/JavaScript library to help with typing and runtime validation of structured data.

+## Notice
+Please note this package is brand new and highly experimental so breaking changes may be made without notice.

 ### Installation
 ```
 npm install shape-tape